-The short-term total disability program starts from the $31^{st}$ day after the onset of the disability, and provides monthly income for a period up to five (5) additional months amounting to seventy percent (70%) of the current salary.
+The short-term total disability program starts from the 31st day after the onset of the disability, and provides monthly income for a period up to five (5) additional months amounting to seventy percent (70%) of the current wage.

-The long-term total disability program starts at six (6) months after the onset of the disability and extends to at least age sixty-five (65) or longer depending upon the age at the onset of the disability for sickness and accident.
+The long-term total disability program starts at six (6) months after the onset of the disability and extends to at least age sixty-five (65) (or longer depending upon the age at the onset of the disability) for sickness and accident.
 The maximum amount per month is \$12,000.
-The amount of the benefit is sixty percent (60%) of the salary at the time disability occurs, increased annually by three percent (3%) for the duration of the disability.
-This benefit includes any income payable from Social Security (including benefits for dependents), worker's compensation, and any disability benefits payable under any retirement or insurance plan of Illinois Wesleyan University.
+The amount of the benefit is sixty percent (60%) of the wage at the time disability occurs, increased annually by three percent (3%) for the duration of the disability.
+This benefit includes any income payable from Social Security (including benefits for dependents), worker's compensation, and any disability benefits payable under any retirement or insurance plan of Illinois Wesleyan

+University.
 However, in no event will the benefit from the disability program be less than one hundred dollars (\$100) per month.

 According to the long term disability policy, if an employee is able to work while disabled, he/she may still be eligible to receive a disability benefit.
+An employee may qualify as disabled according to the LTD policy if one of the following applies: